News & Events > Juliana Mensah wins inaugural NorthBound Book Award

 Castles from Cobwebs is the story of a young woman, Imani, a foundling brought up by nuns on a remote Northumbrian island.
 Racially marginalised, Imani’s sense of displacement is mitigated by her imaginary ‘best friend’ – her shadow, ‘Amarie’ – and her sweetheart, Harold, who has Down’s syndrome.
 At 19, Imani is called to Accra in Ghana after the sudden death of her biological mother; at the same time, Amarie disappears, leaving Imani destabilised.
 Past, present, faith, folklore and reality are intricately threaded as Imani navigates her heritage and fragmented history in her search for identity and belonging.

-Currently based at the Centre for Applied Human Rights at the University of York, Mensah has written several plays.
+An associate at the Centre for Applied Human Rights at the University of York, where she was previously a Levershulme artist in residence, Mensah has written several plays.
 Castles from Cobwebs is her first novel.

 Juliana Mensah said: ‘I’m thrilled to have won the NorthBound Book Award.
 It’s both an exciting and a daunting prospect to think that something I’ve worked on for so long, in what was quite a solitary process, will make its way out into the world.
 I’m grateful to have the work recognised in this way and looking forward to working with Saraband.’